kingzamzon/docs/docs/sdk/serverless-signing/overview.md

 :::info
 **STATE OF THE NETWORK**

-Using Lit Actions in production IS now supported on the [Habanero Mainnet](../../network/networks/mainnet) and [Manzano Testnet](../../network/networks/testnet).
-Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.
+Using Lit Actions in production IS now supported on the [Datil-prod Mainnet](../../network/networks/mainnet) and [Datil-test Testnet](../../network/networks/testnet).
+Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Datil-prod today.

 :::